Canterlot Castle Miniature Playset

 Does not open and close - It just has no back.
 This is fair enough, but one Amazon review just says "Sent back piece of small plastic with no back", which is a little funny

-Lots of negative reviews on Amazon saying they didn't know it was for minifigures & it wasn't advertised for minifigures, "Doesn't fit the ponies", etc. People complain of it being overpriced, with some saying it was $40-$45 and some saying $50 or even $60.
-It is now $27 which means the price probably just lowered increasingly over time.
+There are lots of negative reviews on Amazon from people saying they didn't know it was for minifigures & it wasn't advertised for minifigures, "Doesn't fit the ponies", etc. People complain of it being overpriced, with some saying it was $40-$45 and some saying $50 or even $60 - It is now $27 which means the price probably just lowered increasingly over time.
 Love the review that has a picture of G4.5 Fluttershy failing to get herself through the door

-This applies to both versions of the set
+This is the case for both versions of the set

 One person shows it next to a much larger, but poorer quality (less details, worse plastic, less structure) castle to compare, complaining that the bigger castle was half the price.
 I do think this is an interesting example of merchandise marketed more towards collectors creating conflict, due to it being priced high but often not what parents are looking for when buying for their children